of the stranger news stories of 2001 concerns Miss France

 Match magazine published the following article

-which should have been made compulsory reading for all those who
+which should be made compulsory reading for all those who

 subsequently doubted her "womanhood".
 I